-You only need a computer or tablet (or a cellphone, but it is probably a bit uncomfortable) and a quality Internet connection.
-It is recommended to use a headset with a microphone, but it is not essential.
+You only need a computer or tablet (or a cellphone, which is probably less comfortable) and a quality Internet connection.
+We recommend a headset with a microphone, but it is optional.

 No problem, you can watch the recording.
 These are available until after a month after the course is over.
-This is useful for students who work shifts or have a job with changing hours.
+This feature is helpful for students who work shifts or have a job with changing hours.

-✅ This course’s online format makes it possible to have one class at a time.
-This way, you can assimilate the content little by little and use all your attention in each class.
+✅ This course’s online format makes having one class at a time possible.
+This way, you can assimilate the content gradually and use all your attention in each class.

-Onsite classes often teach two classes or more (intensive courses) because it doesn’t make sense to teach only one when you have already made a trip to the school.
+Onsite courses often teach two classes or more in a row (intensive Icelandic courses) because it doesn’t make sense to teach only one when you have already made a trip to the school.

 Teaching more than one class at a time is not the most optimal arrangement from a pedagogical point of view.
 As teachers, this is one of the first things we learn as students of Education in Psychology.
-However, schools insist on offering intensive courses and double and triple classes due to organizational reasons (not because it’s the best way to learn).
-It isn’t easy to keep your attention for such a long time and make good use of the following classes.
+However, schools insist on offering intensive courses and double and triple classes for organizational reasons (not because it’s the best way to learn).
+Keeping your attention for that long and using the following classes well is challenging.
 Concentration drops after 40 minutes.

-The course also finishes too quickly, and you don’t have time to digest what you are learning.
+Also, the course finishes too quickly, but you need more time to digest what you are learning.
 Icelandic is a language that requires time to assimilate.

 With online teaching, you just need to click on a link to enter the class.
 Say goodbye to using time and money to commute to a brick-and-mortar language school.

-ℹ This course is taught in English, but it is open to people whose primary language may be another.
-Spanish speakers: you may want to join this same course taught in Spanish.
+ℹ This Icelandic course is taught in English but is open to people whose primary language may be another.
+Spanish speakers: You may want to join this same course taught in Spanish.

 ℹ Este curso se enseña en inglés pero está abierto a personas cuya primera lengua puede ser otra.
 Alumnos hispanohablantes: quizá queráis apuntaros a este mismo curso impartido en español.

 The course’s aim is that you know enough Icelandic to feel comfortable in a series of daily life situations.
-It is especially relevant for those who have just arrived in the country or before moving to it.
+It is especially relevant for those who have just arrived in Iceland or before moving to the country.
 Classes introduce vocabulary and grammar progressively.
-Do not worry about grammar; we will go through those contents slowly, and it appears in connection to the vocabulary and skills contents we are learning.
-Everything is understandable (and if someone does not understand something, it can be explained again ?).
+Do not worry about grammar; we will go through those contents slowly, which appear in connection to the vocabulary and skills contents we are learning.
+Everything is understandable (if someone does not understand something, it can be explained again 🙂).